cbraissant/SF-Tech-website/_pages/en/tnt.md

 image:
   - assets/img/suits/montage-tnt.png

+product-pictures:
+  - assets/img/temp/IMG_0398.JPG
+  - assets/img/temp/IMG_0399.JPG
+  - assets/img/temp/IMG_0400.JPG
+  - assets/img/temp/IMG_0401.JPG

 link-card:
   - classic
   - kevlar-pro
   - trilam
   - trilam-pro
 ---
-The SF Tech TNT, is made of a revolutionary <strong>Patent-Pending</strong> material: a high-density neoprene based trilaminate, with two extra layers of Titanium acting as heat-reflective panel.
+The SF Tech TNT, is made of a revolutionary <strong>Patent-Pending</strong> material: a high density neoprene based trilaminate, with two extra layers of Titanium acting as heat-reflective panel.
 The overall material feels up to 2x warmer than a standard butyl trilaminate.
 The TNT offers all the advantages of trilaminate while being warmer and more flexible like a neoprene: <strong>The best of both worlds</strong>

 To guarantee strength and reliability, the overall suit is made of Kevlar® reinforced fabric.
 Only the best materials available on the market are used.
 The high-density neoprene is made by Yamamoto while the Kevlar® is made in Switzerland.